 Shezad Dawood (b.1974) was born in London, where he lives and works.
 He studied at Central St Martin's, the Royal College of Art and Leeds Metropolitan University.
 Dawood is a Senior Research Fellow in Experimental Media at the University of Westminster.

-Shezad Dawood is a multidisciplinary artist who interweaves stories, realities and symbolism to create richly layered artworks spanning painting, textiles, sculpture, film and digital media.
+As a multidisciplinary artist, Dawood interweaves stories, realities, and symbolism to create richly layered artworks spanning painting, textiles, sculpture, film and digital media.
 Fascinated by ecologies and architecture, his work takes a philosophical approach, asking questions and exploring alternative futures through what Dawood describes as 'world-building' and 'imagineering.'
 His practice is animated by research, working with multiple audiences and communities to delve into narrative, history and embodiment.

 Yusef Lateef was a Grammy Award-winning composer, performer, recording artist, author, visual artist, educator, and philosopher who was a major force on the international music scene for more than six decades.
 Until his passing on December 23, 2013, at age 93, Lateef remained vital and active as a touring and recording artist, composer, and educator.
 Prolific in the American music genre known as jazz, Lateef went on to introduce instruments and sounds from around the world into his compositions.
 Notably, Lateef developed a methodology called Autophysiopsychic music, a holistic approach to music that centers on the spiritual, physical, and emotional self.